jakkulabs/PowervRA/docs/Set-vRAStorageReservationPolicy.md

 ```
 -------------------------- EXAMPLE 1 --------------------------

-C:\PS>Set-vRAStorageReservationPolicy -Id "34ae1d6c-9972-4736-acdb-7ee109ad1dbd" -NewName "NewName" -Description "This is the New Name"
+PS C:\>Set-vRAStorageReservationPolicy -Id "34ae1d6c-9972-4736-acdb-7ee109ad1dbd" -NewName "NewName" -Description "This is the New Name"